RocketDerp/April14_2025/Important/Mechanics_of_Popularity.md

 # Current mechanics

-peer pressure, peer to peer influence, anonymous Reddit and Bluesky social media where people hide and cower with their real identity - while wealth lords plaster their real identity all over the Internet (Elon Musk, donald Trump, etc).
+peer pressure, peer to peer influence, anonymous Reddit and Bluesky social media where people hide and cower with their real identity - while wealth lords plaster their real identity all over the Internet (Elon Musk, Donald Trump, etc).

 &nbsp;